 2019 Monthly Status Update Month Completed Tasks January Section 8 offices (HCV program) moved to Housing Authority site (2330 Ohio St), resulting in a One-stop location for low-income rental opportunities.
 February Discussed student housing needs with PSAD & Murray St@Paducah.
 Working with Midtown to propose housing development plan for Opportunity Zone funding.
 Secured an AmeriCorps volunteer to do inventory.
 Forwarded inventory tool specs to IT for app development.
 March Gave Midtown Alliance land to build 3 new houses in Fountain Avenue on Harrison Street.
 Developing annual report for Commission.
 Assisting with the implementation of a local Opportunity Zone Fund and looking for projects that could include housing options.
 April Continued work on Opportunity Zone: inventory of available lots; coordinating effort to establish local fund as housing will be a big part of the package.
 Conducted Spring Surplus sale: 30 lots listed, 19 bids received including a few to build new homes (staff is continuing the evaluation).
-Started discussions with Paducah Housing Authority regarding their foundation and possible joint project.
-May Continued working with Midtown Alliance on the four new houses in Fountain Ave.
+Started discussions with Paducah Housing Authority regarding their foundation and possible joint project. Мау Continued working with Midtown Alliance on the four new houses in Fountain Ave.
 Midtown Alliance also received their Kentucky Housing Corporation grant.
 June Midtown Alliance continues work on four new houses in Fountain Avenue area.
 Ongoing work with Opportunity Zones.
 July Midtown Alliance continues work on four new houses in Fountain Avenue area.
 Ongoing work with Opportunity Zones.
 Working with Marion Group on the Walter Jetton HS project (60 units w/ arts focus).
 August Began platting process for Midtown's new houses in Fountain Avenue area.
 Working with Midtown's Board on developing project and strategy projects in the OZ.
-September October November December
+September Working with Midtown's Board on developing project and strategy for single family and multi family projects in the OZ.
+October November December

+Our Paducah Strategic Plan WIN Initiatives

 Celebrate a Diverse Community

 D-1: Host a multicultural event